 This course is directed toward improving English language skills by extensive written work based on literary texts.
 It uses the same textbooks as the Introduction to College English: Literature, but because of the emphasis on writing skills has a reduced list of readings.

-Drawing is a core skill for any designer.
-This course introduces students to key drawing techniques using traditional media Students then learn to adapt the drawing skills to create dynamic, resolution-independent vector graphics, using industry-standard applications such as Adobe Illustrator.
+Drawing and Vector Graphics (Prerequisite: None) Drawing is a core skill for any designer.
+This course introduces students to key drawing techniques and concepts using traditional media.
+Students then learn to adapt these drawing skills to create digital media with dynamic, resolution-independent vector graphics, using industry-standard applications such as Adobe Illustrator.

-This course teaches students how to see the world as a photographer would.
-This hands-on class will covers the basics of using a digital SLR camera including an introduction to shutter speed and aperture.
-Students will learn about photographic composition, light and shadow, and how to manipulate their images using industry-standard software such as Adobe Lightroom.
+Digital Photography (Prerequisite: None) This course teaches students how to see the world through the eyes of a photographer.
+This hands-on class explores the basics of using a digital Single-Lens Reflex (SLR) camera including an introduction to shutter speed, aperture, and lighting.
+Students learn about photographic composition, light and shadow, and how to manipulate their images using industry-standard software such as Adobe Lightroom.

-This first graphic design course introduces students to the design process where they research, sketch, and explore solutions to creating professional products such as posters, flyers and menus.
-Students are introduced to the elements and principles of composition and typography and begin to work with page layout software such as Adobe InDesign.
+Introduction to Design and Layout (Prerequisite: None) This first of five publication design courses introduces students to the design process where they research, sketch, and explore solutions to creating professional products such as posters, flyers, and menus.
+Students are introduced to the elements and principles of design and typography and begin to work with page layout software such as Adobe InDesign.

-This course introduces basic web design concepts.
+Introduction to Web Design (Prerequisite: None) This first of five web design courses introduces students to basic web design concepts and coding.
 Students will use HTML and CSS to hand-code accessible and responsive websites optimized for all screen sizes.
 Students will build and launch websites by planning, designing, and coding using clean and organized code.
-Students will also learn to tailor their designs for good speed performance and search engine optimization (SEO).
+Students will also learn to tailor their designs for performance and search engine optimization (SEO).

 This course’s emphasis is on how knowledge is defined, acquired, transmitted and applied.
 Students examine both messages and media to identify the strengths and limitations of each.
 Students learn to situate knowledge in a social, historical and personal context, a skill they will need in order to become lifelong learners.

-In this course, students begin to explore photo manipulation and editing using industry-standard software.
-In order to create illustrations for a variety of publications, students will learn the art of fine editing and compositing using layers, masking, styles, and more, incorporating professional terminology, file handling and formats.
-A keygoal of this course is to create effective and functional graphics that clearly communicate a client’s message.
+Photo Editing (Prerequisite: None) In this course, students begin to explore photo manipulation and editing using Photoshop.
+Students will learn the art of fine editing and compositing using layers, masking, styles, and more, incorporating professional terminology, file handling and formats.
+A key goal of this course is to create effective and functional graphics that clearly communicate a client’s message for a wide variety of publications.

 The course focuses on how individuals, groups, societies or nations organize ideas, perceptions and values into explanatory patterns.
 Students explore major ideas and value systems by which diverse individuals, groups, societies or nations seek to explain the world and their place in it.